VeldEnDuin/VeldEnDuin.github.io/_posts/en/2017-04-16-easter-egg-hunt.md

 {% include links.md %}

 Our yearly easter egg hunt at Veld & Duin was again a true success!
 This year it was again the yellow team that found most eggs.
-Many thanks to all the kids and their parents for making this a fun-tastic morning with us!

-All photos of the easter egg hunt can be found in our [photo archive][pics.en]